-Longfellow-Dante Connection (continued from page 1)
+Longfellow-Dante Connection (continued from page 1) him through the painful aftermath of his wife Fanny's death by fire when he, like Dante, felt like a lonely wandering exile.
 In The Dante Club, these writers face opposition from old-guard scholars who see the medieval Catholicism of the Comedy as foreign superstition, potentially as corrupting as the immigrants arriving in Boston harbor.
 As this literary conflict heats up, Boston and Cambridge suffer a series of mysterious murders.
 Only the members of the Dante Club recognize that the style and form of these killings are stolen directly from the hellish torments of the Inferno-only the Dante Club can "read" the killings properly.
 But as men of letters, sheltered by their wealth and scholarly lives, do Longfellow and his friends have what it takes to stop the killer?
 Teaming with a character named Nicholas Rey-the first and only black member of the Boston police force-the Club sets out to investigate the murders and preserve Dante's literary status.
-As the Italmight whisper to you that it is a good thing you had arrived on time, explaining that Longfellow never stopped a Dante Club meeting in the middle, even if someone knocked or rang the bell.
+As the Italian poet had done, they must bridge the gap between life and literature and face the sinful urges of mankind.
+Fanny Appleton, letter to her cousin Isaac Appleton Jewett, Jan.
+25, 1841: